Aperise-io/dex/CONTRIBUTING.md

-# Contributing to the apemuuinu ecosystem
+# Contributing to the Muun_inu ecosystem

 Thanks for taking the time to contribute !